serdnam/fastify-sentry/README.md

 })();
 ```

 You can also access the current request's Sentry Transaction object by using the Transaction getter, which you can obtain by using the `getTx` symbol.
-You can obtain the sentry object itself by just importing it from this package.
+You can obtain the Sentry object itself by just importing it from this package.

 ```ts